scikibu/SL_Road/README.md

   speed meanwhile the *sj files* provides data about acceleration.

 5. **`final_file`** :
-  This folder contains the files that has been processed and represents the final dataframes on which our analysis will be applied
+  This folder contains the files that has been processed and represents the final dataframes on which our analysis will be applied.